maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 * `RSocketRequester` support for the new `LoadbalanceRSocketClient`.
 * `RSocketRequester` support for metadataPush interactions.
 * The `preservePublishOrder` option for STOMP/WebSocket applications now works in combination with send buffer size and time limits.
-* Support for [Kotlin multiplatform serialization](https://github.com/Kotlin/kotlinx.serialization) (JSON only for now).
+* Support for [Kotlin multiplatform serialization](https://github.com/Kotlin/kotlinx.serialization) (JSON only for now)
+* `StompBrokerRelayMessageHandler` can be configured with a `Taskscheduler` in order to send heartbeats to the broker in lieu of messages with a non-broker destination.
+This can help for clients that send heartbeats only when no other messages are sent.

 ### General Web Revision